TheRolfFR/OptymoNextJava/optymo-reverse-engineering-part-1.md

 stopsuggestionengine.js ?
 That's what I am looking for!

 ![stops_suggestion.png](https://therolf.fr/anchor/content/stops_suggestion.png)
 Nice!
-There is a URL that use the API key to get the stops!
+There is a URL that use the API slug to get the stops!

 `"url" : '//app.mecatran.com/' + apiPath + instance + '?includeStops='+ includeStops +'&includeStations='+ includeStations +'&apiKey=' + apiKey`